2017-2018 Season Schedule | 2017 Summer Pops

 Ravel: Aborada del Gracioso (Morning Song of the Jester)

-The Dakota Valley Symphony is so very pleased to welcome Darin Tisdal back to our stage.
+The Dakota Valley Symphony is so very pleased to welcome Darin Tysdal back to our stage.
 Darin has been a vital force in the music community of the Twin Cities area for more than 20 years.
 He will be performing the Piano Concerto in F major, written by the always effervescent American composer, George Gershwin.
-We will also celebrate the 100th birthdays of French composers Maurice Ravel and Darius Milhaud.
+We will also celebrate the 100th birthdays of French composers Maurice Ravel and Leonard Bernstein.

 Sunday, December 3, 2 PM